EUCANCan/variant-callers/README.md

 ## Useful information

+While running Singularity images does not require root privileges, creating a Singularity image does.
+For this reason, it is recommended that you build the containers outside of the production environment and load them later.

 ### Building a Singularity image from a recipe

 To build a Singularity image from a recipe, you can use the following command (it requires root privileges):